 Faltane sighed with a shrug.
 “True, and we will mourn for all of them now that this is over.
 On the other hand I wouldn’t say it was a total loss.
 We now have a fresh supply of Siilv back on the market.
 You know, it’s like my father taught me, and what I’ve taught all my own staff members.”

 “What is that?”
 Merlin asked.

 “That in pain, there must be gain.”
-The human smiled, drew the hood of his white cloak over his head, and returned to his tiny ship in the Blue Horizon’s cargo hold.
+The human smiled, drew the hood of his pale cloak over his head, and returned to his tiny ship in the Blue Horizon’s cargo hold.

 — NEXT EPISODE —

 Unless otherwise noted, all material © Ted R. Blasingame.
 All rights reserved.